skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

 A.move(T_brk(end),T_brk,U_brk,Z_brk) ;
 ```

-Now, we can visualize the output:
+Now, we can visualize the output _in the global coordinate frame_.

 ```matlab
 figure(1) ; clf ; axis equal ; hold on ;